Interpreting Deep Neural Networks Through Variable Importance: Methodological Contributions

 \subsection{Posterior Inference with Variational Bayes}

 As the size of datasets in many application areas continues to grow, it has become less feasible to implement traditional Markov Chain Monte Carlo (MCMC) algorithms for inference.
-This has motivated approaches for supervised learning that are based on variational Bayes and the stochastic optimization of a variational lower bound \cite{hinton1993keeping,barber1998ensemble,graves2011practical}.
-In this work, we use variational Bayes because it has the additional benefit of providing closed-form expressions for the posterior distribution of $\mathbf{w}$ --- and, subsequently, the logits $\f$.
+This has motivated approaches for supervised learning that are based on variational Bayes and the stochastic optimization of a variational lower bound \citep{hinton1993keeping,barber1998ensemble,graves2011practical}.
+In this work, we use variational Bayes because it has the additional benefit of providing closed-form expressions for the posterior distribution of the weights in the outer layer $\mathbf{w}$ --- and, subsequently, the functions $\f$.
 Here, we first specify a prior $\pi(\bw)$ over the weights and replace the intractable true posterior $p(\mathbf{w}\cond\y) \propto p(\y \cond \mathbf{w}) \pi(\mathbf{w})$ with an approximating family of distributions $q_{\boldsymbol{\phi}}(\mathbf{w})$.
-The variational parameters $\boldsymbol{\phi}$ are selected by minimizing $\mbox{KL} \left( q_{\boldsymbol{\phi}}(\mathbf{w})\,\|\,p(\mathbf{w}\cond\y)\right)$, with respect to $\boldsymbol{\phi}$, with the goal of selecting the member of the approximating family that is closest to the true posterior.
+The variational parameters $\boldsymbol{\phi}$ are selected by minimizing the divergence $\mbox{KL}(q_{\boldsymbol{\phi}}(\mathbf{w})\,\|\,p(\mathbf{w}\cond\y))$, with respect to $\boldsymbol{\phi}$, with the goal of selecting the member of the approximating family that is closest to the true posterior.
 This is equivalent to maximizing the so-called variational lower bound.

-Since the architecture specified in Eq.~\eq{eq:logit-batch} contains point estimates at the hidden layers, we cannot train the network by simply maximizing the lower bound with respect to the variational parameters.
+Since the architecture specified in Equation \eq{eq:logit-batch} contains point estimates at the hidden layers, we cannot train the network by simply maximizing the lower bound with respect to the variational parameters.
 Instead, all parameters must be optimized jointly as follows: